As of February 10, all AARP tax help appointments are full.

-Because of the increased popularity of electronic tax filing, beginning with the 2010 tax year, the IRS will no longer send out paper income tax packages to individual or business taxpayers.
-Printable tax forms and instructions are available through the IRS website at www.irs.gov, and there are free options for taxpayers who wish to begin filing electronically.
+The filing deadline is Tuesday, April 18, 2017.
+Because of the increased popularity of electronic tax filing, the IRS no longer sends out paper income tax packages to individual or business taxpayers.

-Traditional Free File is a no-cost tax preparation and electronic filing program that is available for individuals with incomes of $57,000 or less in 2010.
-The software asks simple questions
+Traditional Free File is a no-cost tax preparation and electronic filing program that is available for individuals with incomes of $58,000 or less in 2014.

 Local IRS Taxpayer Assistance Center: